 - pinch of sea salt

-- Allow the brewed coffee to cool a little or release its steam (one minute).
+- Allow your regular home-brewed cup of coffee to cool a little or release its steam (5 minutes).

-- Place all the ingredients in a (high-speed) blender.
+- Place the dates and milk in a (high-speed) blender.

 - In a one-quart pitcher or jar, combine the coffee grinds with the water.